 Each year, the ALFA Hero Awards recognize individuals who are ideal representatives of the hundreds of thousands of people serving in senior living communities.

 Winners of the 2011 ALFA Hero Award and ALFA Champion of Senior Living Award joined lawmakers for ALFA’s annual Heroes on the Hill event.
 These senior living professionals gathered on Capitol Hill to share their experiences in senior care with their Senators and Representatives.
 View pictures of these effective advocates on Flickr!

-ALFA Update Newsletter
+ARGENTUM Update Newsletter